schefs/bootstrap/README.md

 *You can use any other way for setting the credentials as recommended by Terraform.

+## SSH

+For security, all master/worker nodes are in a private subnet and not exposed to the Internet, as well as other vms in the project. we'll instantiate a bastion host as the sole entry point into the environment via SSH. k8s cluster is configured to enable RBAC as its authorization mode.
+Its control plane/API requires authentication via client certificate based authentication (will be available automatically with deploy automation in your ~/.kube/config).
+You will need to create a ssh key pair to access the bastion host if you want to be able to ssh into the nodes. generate key-pair for kops and terraform. it will be saved by deafult in ~/.ssh and kops will setup the .ssh/id_rsa.pub in all created instances.

+    $ssh-keygen

+if you plan to use a different key for terraform make sure you update terraform.tfvars file with the location of that key.

 Then you can run the following:

     $ cd ./terraform